2020 Vincentian general election

-General elections were held in Saint Vincent and the Grenadines on 5 November 2020 which resulted in a holiday on the 6th November 2020.
+General elections were held in Saint Vincent and the Grenadines on 5 November 2020.
 Nomination day was 20 October 2020.
 The result was a victory for the Unity Labour Party, its fifth in a row; the party won nine of the fifteen seats, gaining one seat.
 These elections marked the first time since 1998 that the party which received the most votes did not win the most seats and the first time since 1994 that the New Democratic Party won the popular vote.

 Electoral system

 The 15 elected members of the House of Assembly are elected in single-member constituencies using the first-past-the-post system.
 A further six members are appointed: four by the government and two by the opposition.

 As the previous elections had been held in 2015, the current elections were constitutionally required to be held by March 2021.
 While the previous three elections had been held in December, PM Ralph Gonsalves chose to hold this election in November.